bootdotdev/blog/content/open-source/automatic-cross-platform-deployments-with-electron-on-a-ci-server-travis.md

 fi
 ```

-In order for your _.travis.yml_ script to have permission to upload code to Github Releases, then you will need to set an environment variable that contains an API token.
+In order for your _.travis.yml_ script to have permission to upload code to GitHub Releases, then you will need to set an environment variable that contains an API token.

-In Github Navigate to your personal settings / Developer Settings / Generate New Token.
+In GitHub Navigate to your personal settings / Developer Settings / Generate New Token.
 Then go to your repository settings in Travis and you can add an environment variable.
-The variable name is GH\_TOKEN and the token is the one you created on Github.
+The variable name is GH\_TOKEN and the token is the one you created on GitHub.
 Make sure to keep the variable private (the default) on Travis so that it won't print the token in the logs.

 ## Done!

 Now all pull requests to master and prod should run tests, and all code merged into the prod branch should trigger a new release.
-The released assets and downloadable installers will be published to your Github repository under the [releases tab](https://github.com/lane-c-wagner/electron-ci-boilerplate/releases).
+The released assets and downloadable installers will be published to your GitHub repository under the [releases tab](https://github.com/lane-c-wagner/electron-ci-boilerplate/releases).

 The release will be a draft so after each deployment you need to go in manually and convert from a draft to a published release, which is just the click of a button.